 - What new research and practice frontiers lie ahead as we contemplate the next decade of pilgrimage tourism?

-You are kindly requested to bring the conference to the attention of other interested parties at your institution or organisation.
-The deadline for receipt of abstracts is 17th November 2017 so early distribution of this email will be appreciated.
+You are kindly requested to bring the conference to the attention of other interested parties.

 There will also be an optional gathering the day before the conference to walk medieval Waterford and to share a meal and music.
 We will gather at The Granville Hotel at 3.45pm.
 The walk will start at 4pm in the undercroft of the Medieval Museum, Cathedral Square.
 The meal and music will follow at Jack Meade’s pub.